ButThouMust/otogirisou-tools/gfx modification/nami graphic/README.md

 According to my notes, I had theorized this "fix" as late as June 2023 but didn't try it out for real until filling out this readme on October 21, 2024, after releasing v1.0 of the patch.
 This offered nothing new to the player and didn't warrant a whole new patch release on its own.
-However, it will be included in the next patch, if any.
+It was included in patch version 1.1.

 # Special steps for generating a screenshot
 This is one case where I recommend just taking a screenshot of a tile viewer